cs-uob/COMS20012/docs/labs/Lab9.md

-# Lab 7: Introduction to Operating Systems (OS/161 as case study)
+# Lab 7: Processes and Memory Management

 In this lab, you will get familiar with processes and memory management in Linux.